General information about kidney masses and renal cell cancer

 The prognosis and treatment options depend on the following:

 - The patient’s age and general health.

-How is the stage of kidney cancer determined?
+How to determine the stage of kidney cancer determined?

-- After renal cell cancer has been diagnosed, tests are done to find out if cancer cells have spread within the kidney or to other parts of the body.
+- After the diagnosis of renal cell cancer, tests are done to find out if cancer cells have spread within the kidney or to other parts of the body.

 - There are three ways that cancer spreads in the body.